 I especially love sharing nature and doing art with children.
 It is serendipitous that Heather and I have found each other because we share a common formative influence on our philosophy about the education of young children.
 We both devoted part of our careers to working at the same preschool in Mill Valley; however, our paths did not cross until we both came to be in Santa Rosa!

 I am of Lebanese and Anglo American descent (Lebanese dad, Anglo mom).
 I grew up in the Middle East and Europe, and came to the U.S. during summer trips to visit my mother’s family, and, eventually, for college.
 I live in Santa Rosa with my husband, Tony, our son, Dante, our playful mutt, Darwin, and our laid-back turtle, Slider.

 Hi, My name is Shona.
-I have been at Mixed Greens for four years, initially focusing on Science and Math, and moving in to the Garden last year, where I enjoy blending Science experiments and Earth learning!
+I have been at Mixed Greens for five years, initially focusing on Science and Math, then moving in to the Garden, where I enjoy blending Science experiments and Earth learning!

 My daughter India goes to the French American Charter School.
 I believe that everyone should know two or more languages, and I think it’s silly that America only requires English.
 As an SRFACS mama, I also supervise the Walking School Bus for the Camp Ever Greens kids coming over from the French American Charter School!